Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: The relativistic system of boson particles and antiparticles

-We have demonstrated that the Grand Canonical Ensemble is {\it not suitable} for describing a multi-component system in the presence of condensate phase.
+We have demonstrated that the Grand Canonical Ensemble is {\it not suitable} for describing a multi-component bosonic system in the presence of condensate phase.
 In particular, it cannot describe the condensate state in the system of particles and antiparticles.
 The reason is that the chemical potential is not a free parameter in the condensate phase, its values are determined by the necessary condition for condensate formation.
+As we have shown, these statements are valid in interacting bosonic systems as well as in an ideal bosonic gas.

-Details of the calculations presented in this letter will be published in \cite{universe-2023}.
+Details of the calculations presented in this letter can be found in \cite{universe-2023}.